-Course Code Course Name Category L Т P Credit 195CM2A1DA DSE: BUSINESS ENVIRONMENT DSE-I 4 1 ı 4
+Course Code Course Name Category L Т P Credit 205CM2A1DA BUSINESS ENVIRONMENT DSE 4 1 • 4

-- To enhance the knowledge of business opportunities in current situation. - To enhance the capacity for making business polices. - To acquire knowledge about global business environment
+- The business opportunities in current situation

+- The capacity for making business polices

+- The global business environment

 CO Number CO Statement Knowledge Level CO1 Defining the Political, Economic, Legal, Technological, Social and International environment with focus on their impact on business and strategic decisions.
 K1 CO2 Demonstrating the current industrial policies prevailing in India and in the world and to describe the privatization and disinvestment.
-K2 CO3 Developing the economic system in India and apply theoretical insights to the analysis of such issues in the context of a complex business environment. К3 CO4 Classifying the various industrial development institutions facilitating business K4 CO5 Explain the nature of the multinational firm as an institutional structure and to analyze the key decisions that multinational firms make in relation to the choice of markets and entry strategies K5
+K2 CO3 Developing the economic system in India and apply theoretical insights to the analysis of such issues in the context of a complex business environment.
+K3 CO4 Explain the nature of the multinational firm technology development and to analyze the key decisions that multinational firms make in relation to the choice of markets and entry strategies K5 CO5 Classifying the various industrial development institutions facilitating business K4

 COs/POs PO1 PO2 PO3 PO4 PO5

 CO1 S M S M S

-CO2 S M S M S
+CO2 S S S S M

-CO3 S S S M S
+CO3 S M S M S

-CO4 S S M S S
+CO4 S S S M S

-CO5 S S M S S
+CO5 S M S M S